QR3.7.1 The Curious Case of Quantum Spin

 QR3.5.2 Quantum Waves Restart

 If a photon is a spread-out wave, as quantum theory says, how can it arrive at a point?
 A wave should hit a barrier as a smear, but a photon hits a screen as a dot instead.
 Radio waves are many meters long, so they should take time to arrive, even at light speed, but they don’t.
 If they did, in the delay between a wave front’s first hit and the rest arriving, the tail could hit something else.
 One photon could hit twice, but it never does!
-Physical waves deliver their energy over time and space, so how does a quantum wave deliver all its energy instantly, at a point?
+Physical waves deliver their energy over time and space, but a quantum wave delivers all its energy at a point?
 As Walker says:

 How can electromagnetic energy spread out like a wave … still be deposited all in one neat package when the light is absorbed?(Walker, 2000), p43.

-The fact is that physics doesn’t know how any wave could collapse instantly at a point:
+Current physics can’t explain how any wave could collapse instantly to a point:

 After more than seven decades, no one understands how or even whether the collapse of a probability wave really happens.”
 (Greene, 2004), p119.

-Einstein rejected quantum collapse because it implied faster than light travel.
-He pointed out that if a photon is a wave that spreads, as quantum theory says, then:
+Einstein rejected quantum collapse because it implied faster than light travel, as if the photon wave spreads as quantum theory says, then:

 Before the photon hits a screen, its wave function exists at points A or B with some probability but after, it is entirely at point A say not at B. The moment A knows it is the photon, then B knows it isn’t.
 Now suppose the screen is moved further away, eventually A and B could be in different galaxies, so how can the collapse happen instantly?
 That two events anywhere in the universe are instantly correlated faster than light contradicts special relativity.

-Physical waves can’t collapse instantly so how do quantum waves do this?
-They can if they are processing waves that restart when a network point overloads and reboots.
-In computing, a reboot:
+Physical waves can’t collapse instantly so how can quantum waves?
+They can if they are processing waves that restart when a network point reboots, as in computing a reboot:

 1. Is irreversible.
 A reboot can’t be undone because all prior processing is lost.